-- · Priority 1: 100BASE-TX, full-duplex
+- Priority 1: 100BASE-TX, full-duplex

-- · Priority 2: 100BASE-TX, half-duplex
+- Priority 2: 100BASE-TX, half-duplex

 - · Priority 3: 10BASE-T, full-duplex

-- · Priority 4: 10BASE-T, half-duplex
+- Priority 4: 10BASE-T, half-duplex

-If the KSZ8061RNB/RND is using auto-negotiation, but its link partner is not, then the KSZ8061RNB/RND sets its operating speed by observing the signal at its receiver.
-This is known as parallel detection, and allows the KSZ8061RNB/RND to establish link by listening for a fixed signal protocol in the absence of auto-negotiation advertisement protocol.
-Duplex is set by register 0h, bit [8] because the KSZ8061RNB/RND cannot determine duplex by parallel detection.
+If the KSZ8061MN is using auto-negotiation, but its link partner is not, then the KSZ8061MN sets its operating speed by observing the signal at its receiver.
+This is known as parallel detection and allows the KSZ8061MN to establish link by listening for a fixed signal protocol in the absence of auto-negotiation advertisement protocol.
+Duplex is set by register 0h, bit [8] because the KSZ8061MN cannot determine duplex by parallel detection.

 If auto-negotiation is disabled, the speed is set by register 0h, bit [13], and the duplex is set by register 0h, bit [8].
-The default is 100BASE-TX, full-duplex.
+For the 48-pin device, these two bits are initialized at power-up/reset by strapping options on pins 40 and 25, respectively.
+For the 32-pin device, the default is 100BASE-TX, full-duplex, and there are no strapping options to change this default.

 Auto-negotiation is enabled or disabled by hardware pin strapping (AUTONEG) and by software (register 0h, bit [12]).
-By default, auto-negotiation is disabled after power-up or hardware reset, but it may be enabled by pulling the RXD0 pin low at that time.
+By default, auto-negotiation is enabled in the 48-pin device after power-up or hardware reset, but it may be disabled by pulling the LED0 pin low at that time.
+For the 32-pin device, auto-negotiation is disabled by default, but it may be enabled by pulling the RXD0 pin low during reset.
 Afterwards, auto-negotiation can be enabled or disabled by register 0h, bit [12].

-When the link is 10BASE-T or the link partner is using auto-negotiation and the Ultra-Deep Sleep mode is used, then the Signal Detect assertion timing delay bit, register 14h bit [1], must be set.
+When the link is 10BASE-T or the link partner is using auto-negotiation, and the Ultra-Deep Sleep mode is used, then the Signal Detect assertion timing delay bit, register 14h bit [1], must be set.

-The auto-negotiation link-up process is shown in Figure 3-1.
+The auto-negotiation link up process is shown in Figure 3-1.